-utive days.
-On the fifth day, the mice consumed fluid for 1 h and were killed 30 min later for FISH.
+In order to determine whether Nts neurons in the CeA would be activated following voluntary consumption of ethanol, we performed dual fluorescence in situ hybridization (FISH) for Nts and Fos in CeA slices.
+Singly-housed male C57BL/6J mice were allowed access to either water, 6% ethanol, 1% sucrose, 0.03% saccharin, or 100 μM quinine and for 2 hours during 4 consecutive days.
+On the 5th day, the mice consumed fluid for 1 hour and were euthanized 30 minutes later for FISH.
 The average fluid consumption for these groups was 8.34 g/kg (4.49 SD) for water, 10.44 g/kg (6.18 SD) for ethanol, 32.84 g/kg (15.96 SD) for sucrose, 36.25 g/kg (8.86 SD) for saccharin, and 5.34 g/kg (3.94 SD) for quinine.
-This home-cage drinking failed to induce changes in Fos mRNA expression in the CeA when analyzed in total (Fig. 6A), however, work investigating genetically-defined subpopulations of neurons in the CeA suggests that Nts neurons can be subdivided into functionally separate medial (CeA_M) and lateral (CeA_L) populations (Kim et al., 2017).
-We thus subdivided the images into CeA{M} and CeA{I} , focusing on slices located from -1.1 to -1.8posterior to bregma, where it was easier to delineate between these two regions.
-Tastant consumption did not change Fos expression compared with the water group (Fig. 6B, C), with the exception of sucrose consumption increasing Fos specifically in the CeA_M (Fig. 6B; Dunnett's multiple-comparisons test: water vs sucrose, adjusted p = 0.0367).
-We then examined activation of Nts neurons specifically (Fig. 6D-F).
-We performed an a priori planned comparison between the water and ethanol groups as the NTS CeA::casp animals only showed a phenotype for ethanol drinking.
-Interestingly, ethanol consumption resulted in an increase in the percentage of Fos-expressing Nts neurons in the CeA{I} (Fig. 6F; unpaired t test with Welch's correction: $t{(9.685)} =$ 2.248, p = 0.0491).
-These data suggest that the CeA_L group of NTS neurons might be responsible for the ethanol phenotype seen in the NTS CeA::casp animals.
+This homecage drinking failed to induce changes in Fos mRNA expression in the CeA when analyzed in total (Fig 6A), however, work investigating genetically-defined subpopulations of neurons in the CeA suggests that Nts neurons can be subdivided into functionally separate medial (CeA_M) and lateral (CeA_L) populations (Kim et al., 2017).
+We thus subdivided the images into CeA_M and CeA_L, focusing on slices located from -1.1 to -1.8 posterior to Bregma, where it was easier to delineate between these two regions.
+Tastant consumption did not change Fos expression when compared to the water group (Fig 6B-C), with the exception of sucrose consumption increasing Fos specifically in the CeA_M (Fig 6B; Dunnett's Multiple comparison's test: water vs sucrose, adjusted p=0.0367).
+We then examined activation of Nts neurons specifically (Fig 6D-F).
+We performed an a priori planned comparison between the water and ethanol groups as the NTS^{CeA}::casp animals only showed a phenotype for ethanol drinking.
+Interestingly, ethanol consumption resulted in an increase in the percent of Fos-expressing Nts neurons in the CeA_L (Fig 6F; Unpaired t-test with Welch's correction: t(9.685)=2.248, p=0.0491).
+These data suggest that the CeA_L group of NTS neurons might be responsible for the ethanol phenotype seen in the NTS^{CeA}::casp animals.

-NTS^{CeA} neurons send a dense projection to the PBN
+NTS^{CeA} neurons send a dense projection to the parabrachial nucleus (PBN)

-To begin to examine the targets of NTS CeA neurons, we injected a Cre-dependent virus expressing channelrhodopsin-2 tagged with eYFP (ChR2-eYFP) into the CeA of NTS-IRES-Cre mice (Fig. 7A, B).
-Using whole-cell ex vivo slice electrophysiology and recording in current clamp, we found that 473 nm light stimulation (20 Hz, 5 ms pulse) readily evoked action potentials in NTS CeA::ChR2 neurons (data not shown).
-We observed a projection from NTS CeA neurons to the hindbrain near the fourth ventricle with robust fluorescence expression in the PBN and the lateral edge of the locus ceruleus (LC; Fig. 7C), as well as a projection to the bed nucleus of the stria terminalis (BNST), which was particularly dense in the ventral fusiform subnucleus (Fig. 7D).
-We found significantly greater fluorescence expression in the PBN versus the LC (Fig. 7E; unpaired t test: $t{(6)} = 14.59$, p <0.0001).
-However, LC neurons extend long dendritic processes into the boundaries of the PBN (Swanson, 1976) so we next sought to determine where NTS CeA neurons make functional synaptic connections using electrophysiology.
+To begin to examine the targets of NTS^{CeA} neurons, we injected a Cre-dependent virus expressing channelrhodopsin-2 tagged with eYFP (ChR2-eYFP) into the CeA of NTS-IRES-Cre mice (Fig 7A-B).
+Using whole-cell ex vivo slice electrophysiology and recording in current clamp, we found that 473 nm light stimulation (20 Hz, 5 ms pulse) readily evoked action potentials in NTS^{CeA}::ChR2 neurons (data not shown).
+We observed a projection from NTS^{CeA} neurons to the hindbrain near the 4th ventricle with robust fluorescence expression in the PBN and the lateral edge of the locus coeruleus (LC, Fig 7C), as well as a projection to the bed nucleus of the stria terminalis (BNST) which was particularly dense in the ventral fusiform subnucleus (Fig 7D).
+We found significantly greater fluorescence expression in the PBN versus the LC (Fig E; Unpaired t-test: t(6)=14.59, p<0.0001).
+However, LC neurons extend long dendritic processes into the boundaries of the PBN (Swanson, 1976) so we next sought to determine where NTS^{CeA} neurons make functional synaptic connections using electrophysiology.